 With a credit builder loan, you make regular payments of your own money.
 Rather than receiving a sum from a lender and then paying it back, you are in control.
 The loan amount is typically smaller, which is easier to manage.

 That said, your credit won’t grow as much.
 Before pursuing a credit builder loan, be sure to do your research and speak with a professional.
 You don’t want to get into any financial trouble.

 An easy way to avoid financial trouble and build credit is to always pay your bills fully and on time.
 Not just your credit card bills, either.
 Consistently keeping up with your utility, car, internet, and rent payments can also improve your credit.

-Payment history makes up a significant portion of your credit score and will affect it negatively or positively.
+Payment history makes up a significant portion of your credit score and negatively or positively affects it.
 It all depends on your consistency of payment.

-Consider setting up a monthly budget, so you know exactly how much to expect in and out each month.
+Consider setting up a monthly budget to know exactly how much to expect in and out each month.
 Doing so will help prevent overspending and put you in a better position to cover unexpected expenses.

-Set up automatic payments to ensure bills are covered in full and on time.
+Set up automatic payments to ensure bills are covered thoroughly and on time.
 Even accounts not traditionally reported to credit bureaus can have an impact on your score.
 So, it’s best to get in good payment habits for everything.

 Other accounts that may be added to your report are your utilities.
 There are tools and services available to report your monthly utility payments.
 You can then use these to boost your credit score.
 Of course, this is only an option worth pursuing if you always make your payments in full and on time.
 Otherwise, they’ll hurt your credit rather than help.